Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 - He's knocked down 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- Gordon's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Gordon's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Suns are sixth in the league, allowing 111.6 points per contest.
+- Defensively, the Suns are ranked sixth in the league, conceding 111.6 points per game.

-- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked squad in the league.
+- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.

-- Allowing 23.4 assists per game, the Suns are the third-ranked team in the league.
+- Looking at assists, the Suns are third in the league, conceding 23.4 per game.

-- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.
+- The Suns are the third-ranked team in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.

 Aaron Gordon vs. the Suns